AmandaMoen/seattle-201d32/class-09-css_wireframe_part_1/wireframe-exercise/README.md

 We'll start this in class together.

-Create a new CodePen titled 'wirefame-exercise'.
+Create a new repo titled 'wirefame-exercise' and add `index.html`, `style.css`, and `reset.css` files.

-Configure a reset.css.

 The specifications for the wireframe are in the adjacent image documents in this directory.
 One of the images (**wireframe-comp**) shows what the finished product should look like, and the other (**wireframe-annotated**) shows specifications and dimensions.